-Getting married is different when you’re older.
-You already have the dishes, fancy mixer, and guest towels.
+Getting married later in life comes with unique financial considerations.
+You already have the fancy mixer and guest towels.
 But you may also own a home.
-Or have a (bigger) savings account.
+Or may have a (bigger) savings account.
 Maybe credit card debt.
 Maybe kids.

-Discuss whether you’ll comingle your funds.
-Older couples have had more time to manage their “own” money and may find it’s an adjustment to share.
+Discuss whether you’ll commingle your funds.
+Older couples who’ve been managing their finances individually may find it’s an adjustment to share.

-“You’re not just merging your money, but also your lifestyles,” says Heather Winston, assistant director of financial advice and planning at Principal®.
+“You’re not just merging your money but also your lifestyles,” says Heather Winston, financial professional and product director for retirement income solutions at Principal®.
 “Think about how you’ve been managing your money separately.
 Then talk about what you’ll do differently.”

 You can: